-Negative values are allowed.
+Negative values are also allowed.
 When set to negative, the animation starts as if it had already been playing.
-For instance, in animation-delay: -2s;, the animation will behave as if it started playing 2 seconds ago.
+For instance, in animation-delay: -2s, the animation will behave as if it started playing two seconds prior.

 3. Use keyframes to define the CSS Hover Animation sequence.

-Once the timing has been configured, you need to set up the appearance of the animation.
-The @keyframes at-rule helps you establish at least two keyframes that describe how the animation should appear at specific instances during the sequence.
+Once the animation property and sub-properties have been defined, you need to set up the @keyframes at-rule.
+This helps you establish at least two keyframes that describe how the animation should appear at specific instances during the sequence.

 To get the best support across all browsers, the @keyframes rule must be vendor prefixed, like all other transition and animation properties.

 Note: Previous examples have not been vendor prefixed in order to keep them as simple as possible.